MeerLabs/voice-data-frontend/doc/doc.md

 - [Open-source documentation ](https://www.yuque.com/baicaigongchang1145haoyuangong/ib3g1e)
 - [Internal documentation](https://docs.google.com/document/d/1exlcbFV-ttJqEfOFYksWqy5gRPDrzoclgPqB_ajt7Bs/edit?usp=sharing)

 Generally, the training interface has been designed to run on Windows and Mac machines.
-However, the aforementioned internal documentation and the following section includes the corresponding commands to run on Linux.
+However, the aforementioned internal documentation and the following section include the corresponding commands to run on Linux.
 This can be highly beneficial for automation.

 ### Instructions for Linux